machous02/zonerama-api/README.md

-# zonerama-downloader
+# zonerama-api
-A python library for downloading from Zonerama.
+A python library for interacting with Zonerama Web Library.

 ## Installation
 Clone the repository, then run